 Zoltan (Zoli) Lukacs

-Zoli is a Mining Engineer, currently Senior Advisor, Asset Management Strategy at JDS Mining and Energy.
+Zoli is a Mining Engineer and asset management advisor.
 In previous positions Zoli was responsible for operational excellence and reliability management at a major copper mine; Director of Reliability, responsible for developing and implementing a maintenance planning and reliability strategy for a mining fleet of over 200 units; and Operations Manager as well as Director of Maintenance Planning and Technology for a major mining contractor.
 He has held consulting positions as Manager, Mining Services and Managing Consultant, and Global Maintenance Practice at leading mining consulting firms.
 His experience is based on a strong operational background gained over 25 years at leading mine operations where he’s been involved in mine operations planning, performance and cost analysis, marketing and logistics support, and maintenance management.
 Throughout his career, a major focus has been operational improvement enabled by systems and technology.
 He has participated in development of technology strategy and several systems design and implementation projects.
 Zoli is a strong advocate of knowledge and best practices exchanges through involvement in CIM, SMART and GMG.

 Graeme is a professional engineer with over 25 years’ experience in the design, management and execution of innovative engineering solutions to the mining, oil & gas and defence sectors.
 Graeme has a strong background in innovation, research & development and commercialising new and emerging technologies from early stage development through to full deployment and optimisation.
 Graeme’s passion is in the development of autonomous mining systems for both OEM and non-OEM (vendor independent) autonomous solutions and is a strong advocate of open and interoperable systems.
 Graeme has held various autonomous development roles within BHP and represented BHP in various mining forums related to autonomous mining systems and equipment interoperability and is actively involved in GMG.